30 years after the mysterious disappearance of the ANN Hermosa

 Playing: "Lo/Hi" by The Black Keys

 I pull up my reading and come back to "22nd Century, the First Half: Stream Tech".
 My favorite textbook from uni, and it's not even my major.
-I start reading the introduction to the first book of my sabbatical.
+This is the version that Kieran used.
+His notes and comments are scrawled in the margins and over entire paragraphs, diagrams are crossed out or modified.
+The textbook is a connection to my past, and I suppose that is what I am looking for now.
+I start re-reading the introduction to the first book of my sabbatical.

 I hop off the shuttle after a few stops and make my way down the lightly-packed hallways toward the entrance of the Meadow.
 It's one of the low-tech habitats, so I power off most of my augments, Music paused, reset my eyes and hair color to noModHuman.
 The light over the door changes from red to green and I enter.